MSreeVarshini/Password_Strength_Checker/README.md

-I hope you liked this article on creating a password strength checker with machine learning using python.
+I hope you liked this article on creating a password strength checker with machine learning using python :)